StevenClontz/StevenClontz.com/content/code.md

 title: Code
 ---

 I have more to put here, but for now this page just showcases some examples of my work in web development and design.
 My full resume can be found at <http://resume.stevenclontz.com>.
+Check out my GitHub account at [@StevenClontz](http://github.com/StevenClontz).

 ## StevenClontz.com